Introduction

 Identifying Cookies

-Here’s how to access the cookies and their values in most current browsers:
+Identifying Cookies explains how to access the cookies and their values in most current browsers.

 Google Chrome

-1. Open the Chrome menu in the top right corner, and select Settings.
+1. Open the menu in Chrome’s top right corner, and select Settings.

 2. Click Privacy and Security.